MarketingPipeline/Python-In-The-Browser/README.md

 <br>

 There are many projects that have focused on using Python into the web browser.
-Tho some have some differences, this comparision table [Python-in-the-browser technologies](https://stromberg.dnsalias.org/~strombrg/pybrowser/python-browser.html) & the photos below will help you understand some of the differences in some of these projects.
+Tho  they do have some differences, this comparision table [Python-in-the-browser technologies](https://stromberg.dnsalias.org/~strombrg/pybrowser/python-browser.html) & the photos below will help you understand some of the differences in some of these projects.
 <br>
 <details>
 <summary>Click to view the photos</summary>